 Here are Bitwala’s pros, when thinking about traveling:

-- No withdrawal fee: You can withdraw cash with the Mastercard worldwide without there being any fee from Bitwala (or Solaris Bank).
+- No withdrawal fee: You can withdraw cash with the Visa worldwide without there being any fee from Bitwala (or Solaris Bank).
 However, the ATM operator might charge a fee – these fees will not be refunded.

 - Buy & sell cryptocurrencies: Besides the bank account, Bitwala will also give you a wallet for cryptocurrencies.
 You can anytime buy and sell Bitcoin